EvanHuang7/ai-tools/README.md

   - `go-backend` app running inside `go-backend` service container is listening on `0.0.0.0:8000`, so it accepts the request.
   - Note: if `go-backend` app is not set to listen on all network interfaces, `0.0.0.0`, app will reject the request.
   - Note: We should use `http://docker service name:port/` instead of `http://localhost:8000/` because frontend app is running on different containers from all other backend apps.
-  - Same thing for `proxy_pass http://node-backend:3000/`
+  - Same logic for `proxy_pass http://node-backend:3000/`
-  - Same thing for `proxy_pass http://python-backend:8088/`
+  - Same logic for `proxy_pass http://python-backend:8088/`

 ## <a name="deploy-app-in-gke">☁️ No-Free: Deploy App as K8s Cluster in GKE (GCP)</a>